Municipal political parties in Montreal

 Municipal politics in Montreal's city council revolve around its elected councillors, the municipal political parties to which they belong, and the mayor.

-Montreal is one of the rare examples of a city with municipal political parties in Canada (they also exist in Vancouver).
-Political parties were legalized in Quebec by the PQ government in power in 1978.
+Quebec is one of three provinces in Canada that officially recognizes political parties at the municipal level, the others being British Columbia and Alberta.
+Political parties were legalized in Quebec by the Parti Québécois government of René Lévesque in 1978.
 However, they existed long before official recognition by the provincial government.